anndawn/tree_radial/README.md

 # tree_radial
-Create radial tree according to your file structure
+Create radial tree according to your file structure.
+Uploading data should be in json format, structure is like datax.json